marcopolo4k/vim-gbufs/README.md

 ## A lot of searching/replacing of big files - `bigq`

 Sometimes files are big or there's lots of results on each page, and you need the search itself to be fast.
-Instead of line by line, this searches each file in the Quickfix list, just once with one macro `q` (vs `finish` that executes the macro on every occurrance).
+Instead of line by line, this searches each file in the Quickfix list, just once with one macro `q` (vs `qfq` that executes the macro on every occurrance).

 1. Load buffers, let's choose `vim $( rg -l SEARCHTERM )`, with optional use of `rg` to preview which files you're getting. ([rg](#recommended-pluginsadditions-complimentary-to-gbufs) is ripgrep)
 1. Record macro: `qq:%s/SEARCH/REPLACE/gq`